browerjosiahdev/svg-injector/README.md

 #SVG Injector
 ---------------------------------------------------------------
-SVGI.js is a lightweight javascript file used to inject SVG code directly from .SVG files into DOM elements.
+SVGI.js is a lightweight javascript library used to inject SVG code directly from .SVG files into DOM elements.

 If a .SVG file is loaded into an <img/> tag or by using the CSS "background-image" property you don't have access to editing the fill color through JavaScript or CSS.
 By using this library you can define a "data-svg-src" attribute